ChrisPelatari/vitepress.chris.pelatari.com/blog/about.md

 features:
   - title: Who am I?
     details: I'm a seasoned software developer with over 23 years of experience in delivering full-stack web applications using .NET technologies, including C# and VB.NET.
-More recently, I've been working with TypeScript and Node.js, sometimes with an asp.net core backend.
+More recently, I've been working with TypeScript and Node.js, sometimes with an asp.net core backend.<br/><br/><h2 class="title">Hire me.</h2>I'm currently in the market for a new opportunity.
+If you're looking for a senior software developer with a strong background in .NET, TypeScript, and SQL Server, I'd love to hear from you.
+Please feel free to reach out to me at <a href="mailto:chris@bluefenix.net">chris@bluefenix.net</a>.
+I'm also available for consulting and contract work.
+Here's my <a href="/Chris_Pelatari_Resume.docx">resume</a>.<br/><br/><h2 class="title">What I'm looking for.</h3> I'm looking for a company that repects its employees and has a strong culture of learning and growth.
+Only open to remote opportunities at this time, but once a week hybrid in the greater Houston area is also acceptable.
   - title: What do I do?
     details: I focus on delivering properly tested and scalable applications that are backed by SQL Server.
 I have a strong understanding of software development best practices, including object-oriented programming, test-driven development, and continuous integration and deployment.<br/><br/><img src="https://github-readme-stats.vercel.app/api/top-langs/?username=chrispelatari&hide_border=true&layout=compact&hide=perl,php&theme=blue-green" alt="Top Languages" />
   - title: Who are the AspInsiders?